1. Best practices for agencies

 Setting up your agency workflow

-When creating review steps for a project, think about the key groups of stakeholders who need to sign-off on your content.
+When creating reviewer groups for a project, think about the key groups of stakeholders who need to sign-off on your content.

 A simple workflow could look something like this: